psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 The poor gardener heard the news; and fat as if stunned by a violent physical blow.
 He could not avoid sometimes meeting the young lady, and every such occasion resulted mutual confusion.
 Honestly he did his usual work; but now became imbued with settled melancholy. " How quiet he has become," remarked his acquaintances.
 Quiet?
 Could they have looked into his heart, they would have seen it beating tumultuously, madly, tortured with jealousy and despair.
 Moodily he wandered, after his daily tasks were finished.
 His fiddle remained untouched in its case.
 Often and often a deep sigh escaped him.

 "Lord love the lad," asked the woman where he lodged; " what ails thee?
 Thee doesn't yeat nor drink enough to do thee any good, and bist getting as pale as a ghost.
-Bisn't well ?"
+Bisn't well?"

 "Well enough, thank you," replied the youth.

 "No, that thee bisn't," said the woman; "if thee be well in body, thee must be bewitched, and I'll warrant its this old Nancy Carter has a-done it.
 The old wretch!
 I seed her go creeping along by the garden wall several times, and I ran and put some straws in the shape of a cross in her footsteps, and yesterday I ran and put a pin in her, but not a bit would she bleed, only threw her stick at me, and cursed me bitterly.
 The mumbling old beast—if I had my will, she should be flung into the Brookend pond!
 There would be rare fun for the boys!
 But I don't know what things are coming to.
 Never a witch is brought to book now-a-days, not about here, though they get punished in other places.
-Everybody says that Nancy *does* work the black stick; and that this old black cat in her house is no better than a devil's imp !"
+Everybody says that Nancy *does* work the black stick; and that this old black cat in her house is no better than a devil's imp!"

 Mortimer smiled, and shook his heed.
 "I never did old Nancy harm, mother," he said; " why should she put me under a spell?
 I think *am* bewitched, but it is not by Nancy. "

-"You suspect who has done it, then ?" asked Mrs. Jones.
+"You suspect who has done it, then?" asked Mrs. Jones.

 "Don't worry, there's a good woman," said Mortimer, as he took his hat and walked out.